Watch a Mongoose Swing From a Deadly Snake

 When Kruger staff initially published the video on the park YouTube page, they wrote that the mongoose was swinging the snake as if it were merely playing with it.

-"I'd say the mongoose is definitely trying to predate on the snake," said Jennifer Sanderson, a professor at the University of Exeter who has spent years studying mongoose.
+"I'd say the mongoose is definitely trying to predate on the snake," said Jennifer Sanderson, a science teacher and mongoose expert.
 "Most mongoose species will kill and eat snakes so that is not an unusual thing to come across."
 (See how one mongoose stands up to a cobra.)

 Kathleen Alexander, a Virginia Tech professor and National Geographic explorer, agrees.
 She believes the mongoose in Bronkhorst's video is a Selous' mongoose, which typically operate as solitary hunters, and that the snake is a venomous black mamba.
 Other species of mongoose will hunt in packs and even defend themselves from predators by banding together, in what Alexander described as "one amorphous unit."

-Note: Correction: A previous version of this article incorrectly stated that Jenni Sanderson is a professor at the University of Exeter.